Federal Long-Term Care Insurance Program

 If your coverage has terminated because you did not pay premiums or because you requested cancellation, the carrier may reinstate your coverage within 12 months from the termination date at your request.
 You will be required to reapply based on full underwriting, and the carrier will determine whether you are still insurable.
 If you are insurable, your coverage will be reinstated retroactively to the termination date and you must pay back premiums for that period.
 The premium will be the same as it was prior to termination.

-Note: FLTCIP premiums, including premiums for the Alternative Plan or the Service Package, cannot be paid with pretax money from a flexible spending account, but actual expenses not reimbursed by the FLTCIP related to long-term care are reimbursable from an FSA.
-However, long-term care insurance premiums and certain long-term care costs are payable from a health savings account that is part of a high-deductible health plan (see FEHB Plan Options in Section 1 of this chapter).
+Note: FLTCIP premiums, including premiums for the Alternative Plan or the Service Package, cannot be paid with pretax money from a flexible spending account, although certain expenses not reimbursed by the FLTCIP related to long-term care are reimbursable from an FSA.
+Long-term care insurance premiums and certain long-term care costs are payable from a health savings account that is part of a high-deductible health plan (see FEHB Plan Options in Section 1 of this chapter).

 Tax Break for Some Retirees—Section 845 of the Pension Protection Act of 2006 allows pretax payment of FLTCIP premiums (among certain other forms of insurance) for retired “public safety officers.”
 OPM in Benefits Administration Letter 07-201 at www.opm.gov/retirement-services/publications-forms/benefits-administration-letters, determined that the Civil Service Retirement System and the Federal Employees Retirement System are eligible retirement plans under the act and that retired public safety officers are deemed to have made an FLTCIP premium conversion election for this purpose.